The World’s Best LTV is Useless without Cash

 Ultimately, non-dilutive funding gave us the cushion we needed to continue to grow on our trajectory.
 We were able to continue scaling our spending, growing to about $1.5 million per month in UA spend before we were acquired.

-Shamanth Rao is CEO of the mobile user acquisition firm RocketshipHQ, which helps mobile apps grow in a capital-efficient manner.
-For more tips, pointers and strategies about user acquisition, visit RocketshipHQ’s blog here.
+For more tips, pointers and strategies about user acquisition from Shamanth, visit RocketshipHQ’s blog here.